burningmantech/ranger-clubhouse-api/README.md

 ## What happened to the Classic Clubhouse config() function?

-Laravel also uses `config()` for configuration variables, however, the values are in namespaces.
+Use the global setting() function instead.
+With Clubhouse 2, most existing configuration variables are stored within the database.

-In Classic Clubhouse, to read PhotoSource the call would be `config("PhotoSource")` in ApiHouse the call is `config('clubhouse.PhotoSource')`
+In Classic Clubhouse, to read PhotoSource the call would be `config("PhotoSource"), the Clubhouse 2 wayis `setting('PhotoSource')`

-The defaults live in `config/clubhouse.php`
+While config/clubhouse.php does exist, this file may go away.